Code-Institute-Submissions/Milestone_project_2-4/README.md

 * Safari *(9.0)*

 ##Code
+My modal is taken from this website.
+[W3school modal](https://www.w3schools.com/howto/howto_css_modals.asp) I also inspired certain way to code in some YouTube videos as written in the [Acknowledgements](#Ack)
 ## Testing

+### Testing User Stories from User Experience (UX) Section
 All buttons function correctly.
 Start button to begin the game, if player didn't click this button an alert message will show up.
 Music and sound button able to switch ON/OFF, by default the music and sound is OFF.
 User is able to hear sound and music when it switches to ON.
 As a new user, I want to understand what does the button do and how to play the game.
 So, I create an Instruction button which allow user to understand how to play the game and the game features.
 A modal in which all necessaire content about the game will pop up when user clicks on this button.
 Here user is able to choose the content which he/she wants to learn more.
 These buttons have its own style to increase the look and feel of users.

 As a user, I want the game look good when playing.
 So I add 3D effect to make the game better.
 However this property is only support by later browser version as shown in the [Browser support](#browsersuport).